 expand/collapse risk warning

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-75% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+CFDs come with a high risk of losing money rapidly due to leverage.
+71% of accounts lose money when trading CFDs with this provider.
+You should understand how CFDs work and consider if you can take the risk of losing your money.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-75% of retail investor accounts lose money when trading CFDs with this provider.
+76% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-75% of retail investor accounts lose money when trading CFDs with this provider.
+76% of retail investor accounts lose money when trading CFDs with this provider.

 Earnings Battle: AMC vs Monster Energy

 Two entirely different companies and business models as our focus for stocks of the week.
-One shot to fame during the pandemic, and the other quietly goes about life as the company with the best 20 year performance in the S&P 500.
+One shot to fame during the pandemic, and the other quietly goes about life as the company with the best 20 year performance in the SPX500.
 Both report earnings this week.
 How will they stack up?

 image